 Moreover, an experiment proved that Flutter can reload large enterprise-size projects with thousands of classes, where the average Hot Reload time is less than 8 seconds.
 Even though the Hot Reload performance might not be entirely satisfactory in giant projects (50 000 classes scenario), Flutter is perfectly able to cope with them.

 Undoubtedly, Flutter Hot Reload boosts work efficiency by rebuilding widgets within the widget tree of the project, making it easier to achieve desirable results in the blink of an eye.
-Thanks to Hot Reload, Flutter developers are capable of handling complex design changes (even those that affect the whole application) in a timely manner.
+Thanks to Hot Reload, Flutter development teams are capable of handling complex design changes (even those that affect the whole application) in a timely manner.

 Last but not least, Hot Reload is just one factor contributing to the overall framework’s performance (constantly verified by the Flutter community and improved by Flutter Dev).
 Exploring the top Flutter development tools is essential for creating high-quality cross-platform mobile applications efficiently.
 Therefore, I strongly encourage you to explore performance in Flutter – both through experiments and tests and in commercial client projects.
 That’s what we do at Miquido – steadily growing our portfolio of both PoC and enterprise-grade cross-platform app development projects.